youssefelmougy/cryptoml/index.md

 ![mediapercentnew](https://raw.githubusercontent.com/youssefelmougy/cryptoml/master/mediapercentnew.png)

-By looking at the correlation of the 11 features with the rugged feature as well as the correlation matrix, we get a clearer picture of the distributions, correlations, and usefulness of the features in our model to predict if a cryptocurrency is rugged or not.
-The coingecko_rank, whitepaper, and social_media features are highly positively correlated with rugged.
-This makes sense since less professional and social presence of a cryptocurrency, the higher the risk of the coin being rugged.
-On the other hand, the num_holders feature is highly negatively correlated with rugged.
-This as well makes sense because the higher the number of holders then the lower the risk of the coin being rugged.
-The other features in our dataset have a slight positive/negative correlation with the rugged feature.
+By looking at the correlation of the 9 features with the rugged feature as well as the correlation matrix, we get a clearer picture of the distributions, correlations, and usefulness of the features in our model to predict if a cryptocurrency is memecoin or not.
+The coingecko_rank and coingecko_likes features are highly positively correlated with memecoin.
+This makes sense since less professional and social presence of a cryptocurrency, the higher the risk of the coin being a memecoin.
+On the other hand, the fully_diluted_valuation feature is highly negatively correlated with rugged.
+This as well makes sense because the higher the diluted valuation then the lower the risk of the coin being a memecoin.
+The other features in our dataset have a slight positive/negative correlation with the memecoin feature.

 The following is the complete correlation matrix of the dataset, with the feature distribution graphs on the diagonal, after scaling and normalizing the dataset: